Table of contents

 3. Use customer data to deliver unique and personalized experiences

-So use your customer’s names — as well as their purchase history and proven interests.
+So use your customers’ names — as well as other customer data like their purchase history and proven interests.

 - What products or services have they purchased in the past?
 Will they need regular follow-up or maintenance?
 Accessories?